 Minor areas of study are offered by all science departments.
 College majors may also wish to consider minors offered by the social sciences, humanities, and fine arts departments, and specialized course sequences of the Francis College of Engineering.
 All minor programs of the university require 18-24 credits, six of which must be at the 3000 course level or above.

 The Bachelor of Science degree is designed to provide a specialized education in one or more of the basic sciences.
 Specialized Bachelor of Science curricula, which are offered in areas of science and mathematics, provide opportunities for major and minor program options but afford greater opportunities for major specialization than are permitted in comparable Bachelor of Arts curricula.

 All Bachelor of Science programs require, as a minimum, 74 credits and 20 courses from the offerings of the science and mathematics departments.
 At least two courses are required in mathematics beyond pre-calculus mathematics and must include one calculus course and one additional mathematics elective.
 Individual programs may have additional mathematics requirements.

 Four science lecture courses with co-requisite laboratories are required.
-These are selected from approved courses in each department and must include a two-semester sequence from one department outside the student’s major.
+These are selected from approved courses from departments within the College and must include two science lecture/laboratory courses from outside the student’s major.